 - Muscle twitches or rigidity

 Long-term use of antidepressants can lead to many issues, such as abnormalities in the heart’s rhythm or increased risk of type 2 diabetes.
-Long-term SSRI use can also experience blood clots due to the increase of serotonin in the platelets.
+Long-term SSRI use can also experience blood clots due to increased serotonin in the platelets.
 Because of this, it is recommended that those with preexisting heart conditions speak with their doctor about it before taking it.
-While Cipramil is not addictive itself, withdrawals are another symptom that could come about upon stopping.
+In addition, while Cipramil is not addictive, withdrawals are another symptom that could occur upon stopping.

 Other long-term side-effects can include: